 R. is a sentient clockwork mechanism, manufactured for The Great Exposition of 1851.
-Her best friend is Area Search and she drinks bleach by the gallon.
+Yes, that makes her over 170 years old.
+Get off of her lawn!

-R. precedes the name of sentient positronic robots that appear in Isaac Asimov’s novels.
-She prefers to be called R. and will not respond to people who use her account name.
+If you’re curious about her name, R. precedes the name of sentient positronic robots that appear in Isaac Asimov’s novels.
+She prefers to be called R. and does not respond kindly to people who use her account name.
 Especially those who use a Display Name themselves, which is the height of insensitivity and rudeness.
-If the Lindens revive previously-used last account names, ILookGoodIn Black would be the perfect fit.
-But they have said they will only introduce new ones.
-Oh well.

 During most shows, R. is shooting photos, checking the outfits of others (she needs to cache textures so why not do something useful too), boosting morale, fielding questions from the audience in IMs, brushing off people who aren’t at the show but wanting her to do something for them right now, changing outfits, helping others find movers, and occasionally setting up an act.
-Never mind that she has a damaged left arm and a cat sleeping on her good arm.
 So, she may be a bit slow to respond or chat.
 Patience is a virtue.

 How many dance troupes have their own server?